 Keep Seller Policies Short and Concise

-Most sellers are buyers, too.
-Few buyers read long, rambling seller policies about what days they ship, returns, payment terms, and other details, and most of it is not valid anyway.
-EBay offers a money back guarantee that overrides any policies you create.
+Few buyers read long, rambling seller policies about what days they ship, returns, payment terms, and other details, and most of it is not valid anyway. eBay offers a money-back guarantee that overrides any policies you create.
 A long section with your personal policies looks overwhelming on both the full site and eBay mobile and is a huge turnoff to buyers.